 - Sony MDR7506

-I also recommend these as well but the 7 at the top are the highly recommended.
+I also recommend these as well but the top 8 stand above them in my opinion.

 Leave a comment below if you have any questions or would like me to add a studio headphone that you prefer or highly recommend.